10 smart garden irrigation systems to save water and lower your bills in 2023

-New for 2018, the third-generation Rachio smart watering system can control water in up to 16 different zones across your garden.
+Just a year old, the third-generation Rachio smart watering system can control water in up to 16 zones across your garden.

-What's particularly impressive is how the company claims this system can pinpoint the weather to within a 36-foot radius of your home.
+Rachio claims this system can pinpoint the weather to within a 36-foot radius of your home.
 Keeping such a close eye on the local weather means the Rachio will adjust its scheduled watering based on the forecast.
-That way, your garden won't be flooded and your plants and lawn get the exact amount of the water they need.
+That way, your garden won't be flooded, while your plants and lawn get the exact amount of water they need.

-For an extra $50, the Rachio 3 can be bought with the company's new water flow meter, which attaches to your pipe and alerts you to changes in flow which could be a sign of a leak.
+For an extra $50, the Rachio 3 can be bought with the company's water flow meter, which attaches to your pipe and alerts you to changes in flow, which could be a sign of a leak.

 The system can be configured to switch on when a security camera detects movement in a certain area — a useful burglar deterrent — and you can set a sprinkler to activate if a Nest Protect alarm senses smoke.
-As such, fitting a Protect sensor in your shed or garage and a sprinkler by the door could make for a useful fire containment system.
+Fitting a Protect sensor in your shed or garage, and a sprinkler by the door, could make for a useful fire containment system.

-GearBrain reviewed the Orbit B-hyve and we were impressed with how the system splits each watering event into two halves with a short gap between; that way, water has the time to soak into the spoil and your plants won't be drowned.
+GearBrain reviewed the Orbit B-hyve and we were impressed with how the system splits each watering event into two halves with a short gap between; that way, water can soak into the soil and your plants won't drown.

 Smartphone notifications let you know when watering has finished, if it has been delayed by rain, and when temperatures fall below freezing.